Linsonnaval/linsonnaval.github.io/README.md

 Replacing the power steering pump and rotted out lines to the pump.
 I got this car in 2008 and will do my best to keep it going for many more years.
 So far, replaced the steering pump, bumper, left tail light, side window seals and other little things.<br><br>

 <i>Sewing</i><br>
-Hobbes, Jake and Tubby Nugget stuffies (hand sewn)<br>
 <img src="Stuffies.jpg" alt="Stuffies" width="500"><br>
+Hobbes, Jake and Tubby Nugget stuffies (hand sewn).
 I made these for my kids.
 I get better with each iteration.
 But, the kids love them nevertheless.<br><br>

 <i>Softball</i><br>
 <img src="Softball.jpg" alt="Softball" width="500"><br>